oVirt/ovirt-site/README.md

-# Munity
+# Middleman-Springboard

-Munity is a starter-pack for Middleman, for quickly whipping together static-based community websites.
+Springboard is a starter-pack for Middleman, for quickly whipping together static-based comSpringboard websites.

-Think of "community" without the "com".
-Munity means "freedom" and "security" — which are things a static site can help to bring (on a small scale).
+Think of "comSpringboard" without the "com".
+Springboard means "freedom" and "security" — which are things a static site can help to bring (on a small scale).